 What is the Hyundai Ioniq 7 release date?

 The flagship Hyundai electric SUV is expected to be revealed in 2023, though the company maintains an early 2024 launch.

 What would be considered the Hyundai Ioniq 7 rivals?

 The Hyundai Ioniq 7 will compete with the VW ID.6 SUV and the ‘Plus’ version of the Nissan Ariya.

 The Hyundai Ioniq 7’s price should start at USD 50,000-55,000.

 What is the Hyundai Ioniq 6 release date?

-The Hyundai Ioniq 6 will be launched in 2022, Hyundai has confirmed.
+The Hyundai Ioniq 6 will likely be delivered to first customers in late 2022.

 What would be considered the Hyundai Ioniq 6 rivals?